-The following Laser Vision Correction Procedures are offered in Erie, PA by Dr. Zimm:
+The following LASIK and LASEK Procedures are offered in Erie, PA by Dr. Zimm:

 With multiple LASIK Eye Surgery correction procedures available to you, ZImm Cataract & Laser Center is the best choice for your LASIK needs.
 With years of experience performing LASIK in the Erie, PA areas Dr. Zimm keeps his clients educated and engaged in the LASIK process.
 If you are think you are a good candidate for the LASIK procedure, schedule a consultation with us today!

 Dr. Zimm uses the Ziemer™ for blade-free LASIK.

 What is the Ziemer™ Femtosecond Laser?